Would you like to study, carry out research or learn German in Germany and are you looking for funding? Then look no further!

-DAAD awards for PhD students and postdocs and from almost all countries of origin.
-For a language course in Germany, you can apply to the and programmes.
-A in Germany is offered primarily to applicants from developing and threshold countries (based on the ). in Germany are available, in particular, for persons from industrial countries.
+DAAD awards Research Grants – One-Year Grants for Doctoral Candidates for PhD students from almost all countries of origin.
+A grant for a full doctoral programme in Germany is offered primarily to applicants from developing and threshold countries (based on the OECD-DAC list).

-Also available are so-called " and " in which students and young scientists and researchers are offered DAAD funding for an undergraduate programme, doctoral programme or postdoc period in their home country or region.
+Also available are so-called "Sur-place and Third Country Programmes" in which students and young scientists and researchers are offered DAAD funding for a graduate programme, or postdoc period in their home country or region.

-If you wish to apply for a DAAD scholarship, please read the call for applications for your chosen scholarship programme in the , paying particular attention to application deadlines.
+If you wish to apply for a DAAD scholarship, please read the call for applications for your chosen scholarship programme in the scholarship database, paying particular attention to application deadlines.
 The scholarship database will take you to the application portal.
 Scholarship applications are reviewed by independent and voluntary selection committees, which also decide on the allocation of scholarships.
 Selection is based on subject-related criteria.

 DAAD scholarships do not have to be paid back.
-They usually consist of a monthly scholarship payment (currently, for example, € 750 for undergraduates, € 850 for graduates and € 1,200 for doctoral/PhD students) and a flat-rate travel allowance.
-In many cases, DAAD also provides you with health, accident and personal liability insurance.
+They usually consist of a monthly scholarship payment (currently, for example, € 934 for graduates and € 1,200 for doctoral/PhD students) and a flat-rate travel allowance.
+In many cases, DAAD also provides you with health, and .
 Depending on scholarship programme, here are also additional benefits such as a one-off research allowance, family benefits or funds for language courses.
-The benefits offered by the respective scholarship programme are described in the call for applications in the .
+The benefits offered by the respective scholarship programme are described in the call for applications in the scholarship database.